|Home Beginners Webcams Calendar Hotels Car hire Prices Tours Ferries Map #N24h

 The record armco bill I'm aware of is €15,000.
 That was a car that managed to flatten a very impressive length of armco between the Quiddlebacher Hohe bridge and the crest on the approach to Flugplatz.
 But even a minor bump can turn into a surprisingly expensive day out.

 Jahreskarts are also valid only when the Jahreskart holder is driving/riding.
 They are not valid when you are a passenger, even if you are a passenger in your own car.
-The transponder is for the driver/rider, not the vehicle.
-They do sometimes check the photo, and confiscate cards and transponders which are being misused, so it's not adviseable to take chances.
+The ticket is for the driver/rider, not the vehicle.
+They do sometimes check the photo, and confiscate cards and tickets which are being misused, so it's not adviseable to take chances.

 The procedure for buying a Jahreskarte is to turn up with cash or credit card, a passport-sized photo and your passport.
 At quieter times, they will issue your card immediately; at busier times, they will keep your passport and lend you a temporary 5-lap ticket.
 Go back 5 laps later and swap your temporary ticket for your passport and Jahreskarte.
 To renew an existing one, just take your existing card and the dosh.
 Note that although they have a digital camera there, it isn't always working, so it's best to take your own photo with you just in case.